 - How often should I change the spark plugs in the Ultra 150?

-- Spark plugs should be replaced at the start of every season and if you feel the engine running rough at any time during the current season.
+- Spark plugs should be replaced at the start of every season and if you feel the engine is running rough at any time during the current season.

 - Does the Ultra 150 have reverse capability?